Changes impacting super in the 2018-19 Budget

 Sale proceeds contributed to superannuation under this measure will remain subject to the Age Pension assets test.

-This measure will apply to sales of a principal residence owned for the past 10 or more years and both members of a couple will be able to take advantage of this measure for the same home.
+This measure applies to sales of a principal residence owned for the past 10 or more years and both members of a couple will be able to take advantage of this measure for the same home.

 New complaints handling body for superannuation and financial services

-The Superannuation Complaints Tribunal (SCT), Financial Ombudsman Service (FOS) and Credit and Investments Ombudsman (CIO) will be replaced with the new Australian Financial Complaints Authority (AFCA).
+The Superannuation Complaints Tribunal (SCT), Financial Ombudsman Service (FOS) and Credit and Investments Ombudsman (CIO) are being replaced with the new Australian Financial Complaints Authority (AFCA).

 The AFCA will be an industry funded complaints resolution body for all financial and superannuation disputes.
 Australian Financial Services licensees will be required to be members of AFCA and its decisions will be binding on all firms.